myrmidonmax/dsp/01-install.md

 How can you check the version of Python installed if you happen to be on an unfamiliar computer?

-Open Terminal and enter 'python --version'
+Open Terminal and enter 'python --version'.